TechnicalPursuit/TIBET/README.md

 Store&trade; is our hosted clearinghouse for tags and other TIBET-related products and services.

-Visit the TIBET Tag Store at <http://www.technicalpursuit.com/tibet/tagstore/>.
+Visit the TIBET Tag Store&trade; at <http://www.technicalpursuit.com/tibet/tagstore/>.

 Contacting Us
 -------------